The Top 10 FAQs About Compressed Air – Fun Facts About Compressed Air

 Compressed air is hot because the air molecules are physically forced closer together during compression, which causes the molecules to move quickly; this rapid molecule movement generates heat.

-Depending on the application, the compressed air that leaves an air compressor system can be hundreds or thousands of degrees.
+Depending on the application, the compressed air that leaves an air compressor system can be hundreds of degrees.
 However, the compressed air that leaves an air compressor is typically not as hot as the air inside the compression chamber.

 Hot air can be dangerous, and heat also increases the water in the air stream, which can be a problem in some applications.
 When necessary, air compressor designs can include aftercoolers to reduce the compressed air temperature, and in turn reduce the amount of water in the air stream.

 What is compressed air used for?

-Compressed air is useful in one of two ways:
+Compressed air is useful in two ways:

 • As an energy source